deepak-158/Campus-Whisper/README.md

 4. Select your preferred digital realm location

 **Set the Sacred Rules:**
-Navigate to Database → Rules and inscribe these permissions:
+Navigate to Database → Rules and inscribe these enhanced permissions:

 ```json
 {